tsujamin/digi-approval/casestudy/case-study.md

 The process we had was very linear: gather requirements, develop a design document, build the system.
 This is in sharp contrast to the way we are used to operating: build a prototype, present it, see how people actually use it and what they want changed, fix the prototype in response, get more feed back and so on.
 We would have attempted to build a minimum viable product by iteration rather than through explicit design.

-**How has this worked out in practise?
-What was good/bad about doing it the government's way?**

- * Feedback is less interactive than we're used to.
-We don't get to just sit down with the people and watch how they use it.
-We may have ended up blocking on feedback which would have been terrible.

-#### What's in a name?
-Manager v delgator (even receptionist) -> we're not used to the technical business meanings.
+This actually worked out better than we were expecting, because feedback was less interactive than we were used to.
+We didn't for example, have the opportunity to just hover over people's shoulders as they attempted to use the demonstration systems.
+Feedback took longer to get and was a very different sort of feedback to what we would have needed for the minimum viable product/iteration model to be effective.

 # Other remarks